aimms/how-to/Articles/544/544-dex-and-oauth.rst

 #. **the Client Credentials flow**.
 This one is often used when it makes more sense to authenticate and authorize an app instead of a personal user login.
 This is the case for server-to-server/machine-to-machine communications where the client ID and client secret are used to authenticate and get access.

+Please use the following project to follow this article along:

+	:download:`OAuth example download <download/OAuth-Example.zip>`

 Prerequisites
 --------------